My Quiet Kitchen

 Yes, they are one in the same.
 Black lentils are called "beluga" lentils because their small, round shape and shiny black appearance resemble beluga caviar.

 Black lentils get their color from anthocyanin, which is a group of antioxidants in the flavonoid family.
 Anthocyanin is also found in other dark foods like black rice, black beans, blueberries, tart cherries, red cabbage, and more.
-It is believed to reduce inflammation, lower the risk of heart disease, improve brain function, and protect against certain types of cancers (source).
+It is believed to reduce inflammation, lower the risk of heart disease, improve brain function, and protect against certain types of cancer (source).

 Black lentils are widely considered the most nutritious type of lentils because they contain higher levels of protein, fiber, iron, and folate compared to other varieties, in addition to the anthocyanin content.